Human Action Co-occurrence in Lifestyle Vlogs using Graph Link Prediction: Action Co-occurrence in Vlogs

-\paragraph{Shortest Path.} The similarity score is inversely proportional to the length of the shortest path between two nodes. -0.2in
+\paragraph{Shortest Path.} The similarity score is inversely proportional to the length of the shortest path between two nodes.

 \paragraph{Weighted Graph Models.} Our graph is weighted, therefore we also apply weighted graph models.
-We modify some of the above models (Common Neighbours, Adamic-Adar Index, and Resource Allocation) to use the link weight information, as proposed in ~\citet{Zhu2016LinkPI}.
+We modify some of the above models (Common Neighbours, Adamic-Adar Index) to use the link weight information, as proposed in~\citet{Zhu2016LinkPI}.
 We find that using link weights achieves similar results as without them.